Maryland Power of Attorney

-Common Questions about a Maryland Power of Attorney:
+Common Questions to a Lawyer about Powers of Attorney:

 Can you change a power of attorney?

-You usually can change a power of attorney whenever you want.
+You can have your Maryland estate lawyer change a power of attorney whenever you want.
 If you become disabled and lose legal capacity, then you lose your ability to create, change, or revoke a power of attorney.
 Your family can ask a court to remove a person as your agent if for good cause.
 Another rare exception would be if you grant a power of attorney as part of a contract or other agreement.
 You usually cannot change or revoke that type of power of attorney without consent.

 Can I still use my power of attorney after the person dies?

-Can I give someone a power of attorney temporarily?
+Can I give someone a power of attorney temporarily to handle specific event?

 People commonly grant powers of attorney so another can act on their behalf for a transaction or for a limited time.
 For instance, you may sell your home in Smithsburg on a day you’ll need to be in Timonium.
 You can grant a friend a limited power of attorney to attend the Smithsburg closing for you.
 You can grant the friend a limited power of attorney for that one real estate sale with no other powers.

-Does a power of attorney need to be notarized in Maryland?
+Does a power of attorney need to be notarized in MD?

-Maryland law requires you to have two witnesses and a notary when signing a power of attorney, as stated in Maryland Code Estates & Trusts §17-110.
+A Maryland court will require you to have two witnesses and a notary when signing a legal power of attorney, as stated in Maryland Code Estates & Trusts §17-110.
 This applies to both a financial power of attorney and medical powers of attorney.
-An estate planning attorney in Maryland usually provides a notary when you sign your estate planning documents.
+An estate planning attorney in Maryland usually provides a notary when you sign.

 How many originals of my power of attorney should I have?